calvin-wjy/calvin-wjy/README.md

 ---
 ## Contact Me
-I am always happy to connect with new people, feel free to reach me out in one of these platforms below:
+Always happy to connect with new people, feel free to reach me out in one of these platforms below:
 <p>
     <a href="https://github.com/calvin-wjy" target="_blank">
         <img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" />